NeurospecTeam/NeurospecTeam.github.io/docs/team.md

 and does lead several organizational teams, from the power generation team at Longhorn Racing Solar, to several robotics committees at IEEE Robotics and Automation Society.

+---

+## The Rest of Our Team

+> Insert headshots of other team members